Computer Applications | Microsoft PowerPoint | Microsoft Office | Middle School

 The 4 Best PowerPoint Lesson Plans for Middle School

-That’s why we’ve pulled together the four best lesson plan ideas to teach PowerPoint in middle school:
+That’s why we’ve pulled together the four best Microsoft PowerPoint lesson plans for middle school:

 - An Introduction to Microsoft PowerPoint